EU looks at compulsory breathalyser fittings for all cars

-The new rules would have a big impact on car parts makers such as Germany's Robert Bosch [ROBG.UL] and Continental, and France's Valeo as they set out the mandatory safety features that every vehicle sold on the European market must have.
+The new rules would have a big impact on car parts makers such as Germany's Robert Bosch and Continental , and France's Valeo as they set out the mandatory safety features that every vehicle sold on the European market must have.

 In a report published last month the Commission listed a number of technologies that were both feasible and cost-beneficial such as automated emergency braking, intelligent speed adaptation, alcohol interlock devices and cameras that replace rear-view mirrors.